Official Site Links

 Background: Belichick was a center/tight end at Wesleyan 1971-74.

 Personal: Born April 16, 1952, Nashville.

-New England Patriots quarterback Tom Brady hits Rob Gronkowski for the 4-yard touchdown.
+New England Patriots quarterback Tom Brady connects with tight end Rob Gronkowski for 38 yards.

 Published: Oct.
 22, 2016 at 12:05 p.m.

 New England Patriots quarterback Tom Brady tosses 4-yard touchdown pass to tight end Rob Gronkowski.